Free Trial

 CompanyGross RevenuePrice/Sales RatioNet IncomeEarnings Per SharePrice/Earnings Ratio

-78.4% of Xcel Energy shares are held by institutional investors.
-0.2% of Xcel Energy shares are held by insiders.
-Comparatively, 1.0% of Korea Electric Power shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+46.6% of Cheniere Energy Partners shares are held by institutional investors.
+1.0% of Korea Electric Power shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary